 Here are some ideas for dealing with your anger:

 - Talk to your doctor about getting counseling.
 Ask your doctor about trauma-focused therapy.
-The goal of treatment for this therapy is to help you control your extreme anger and create a new intervention for anger.
+The goal of treatment for this therapy is to help you control your rage and create a new coping strategy.

 - When you start feeling mad around your family, try being alone for a while.
 It is important not to strain the interpersonal relationships with your family members.
 Tell your partner you need to cool down for a while, or that it would be better to discuss a problem later.
 This can keep an argument from building into a fight.